-The Associate in Science in Engineering Technology is a two year (60 credit hour) program that prepares students for high skill/high-wage careers in the process and technology-driven environment of modern, advanced manufacturing.
+The Associate in Science in Engineering Technology (ASET) is a two year (60 credit hour) degree program that prepares students for high skill/high-wage careers in the process and technology-driven environment of modern, advanced manufacturing.
 The program does this through experience-based laboratory exercises and algebra-based theoretical foundations based in the fields of applied science and engineering.
 The degree affords students an opportunity to apply their new skills to employment in a wide variety of manufacturing-related positions such as quality control, product assembly, testing, machining, process development, and project management.
-Engineering Technology graduates have been successful in industries as diverse as aerospace, medical devices, chemical processing, electronics, and beverage and food processing across the state of Florida.
+Engineering Technology graduates have been successful in industries as diverse as aerospace, medical devices, chemical processing, electronics, and beverage and food processing.
+ASET graduates may also articulate their degree as the first two (2) years of a Bachelor of Science in Engineering Technology (BSET) degree other Florida colleges (e.g., Daytona State College and Seminole State College) offering the BSET degree program.

-While not a prerequisite, students are strongly advised to take advantage of the Statewide Articulation Agreement which provides students the opportunity to "transfer" 15 credit hours into the degree program through earning the Manufacturing Skill Standards Council Certified Production Technician credential.
-This credential may be earned through taking the 18 week, one semester, Advanced Manufacturing and Production Technology program and passing four assessments through the Manufacturing Skills Standards Council.
-Further information on the Advanced Manufacturing and Production Technology program can be found on page 145.
+While not a prerequisite, students are strongly advised to take advantage of the Statewide Articulation Agreement which provides students the opportunity to "transfer" 15 credit hours into the ASET degree program through earning the Manufacturing Skill Standards Council Certified Production Technician (MSSC/CPT) credential; this program is offered regulary at North Florida College.
+This credential may be earned through taking the one semester Advanced Manufacturing and Production Technology program and passing four assessments through the Manufacturing Skills Standards Council.
+Further information on the Advanced Manufacturing and Production Technology program can be found on page 147.